The best school shoes

 Avoid slip on shoes.
 Always choose velcro fastening, laces or buckles which are all great ways of ensuring the shoe fits well to the foot.

-Fit.
-Now you’ve chosen your shoe, which size do I buy?
+Now you’ve chosen your shoe, which size should you buy?
 It is always a great idea to go shoe shopping in the afternoon, as feet swell throughout the day.
 Shoes should be comfortable as soon as you put them on, with no ‘wearing in’ needed.
 There should be between half and a full thumbs width between the longest toe and the end of the shoe, and ensure there is enough depth to avoid blisters developing on the toes.